Ex-Minneapolis Police officer Thomas Lane pleads guilty to manslaughter in George Floyd's death - KESQ

 “I am pleased Thomas Lane has accepted responsibility for his role in Floyd’s death,” Ellison said.
 “His acknowledgment he did something wrong is an important step toward healing the wounds of the Floyd family, our community, and the nation.
 While accountability is not justice, this is a significant moment in this case and a necessary resolution on our continued journey to justice.”

-Lane’s attorney Earl Gray did not immediately respond to CNN’s request for comment on Wednesday.

-Lane, Tou Thao and J. Alexander Kueng faced state charges of aiding and abetting murder and aiding and abetting manslaughter for their actions — or lack thereof — as their colleague Derek Chauvin pressed his knee into the neck and back of Floyd, who was handcuffed and lying on his stomach, for over nine minutes.
+Former officers Lane, Tou Thao and J. Alexander Kueng faced state and federal charges for their actions — or lack thereof — as their colleague Derek Chauvin pressed his knee into the neck and back of Floyd, who was handcuffed and lying on his stomach, for over nine minutes.

 Lane, Thou and Kueng had pleaded not guilty to the state charges and rejected a plea deal with prosecutors last month, the attorney general’s office said.
 Thao and Kueng are still expected to face state trial next month.